-This application relates to the stone and pantile traditional stone and pantile outbuilding located to the east of the main farmhouse and access to the rear of the site.
-This building is listed in its own right and is attached to the adjacent dwelling known as Holme Farm, which is also listed.
+This application relates to the stone, brick and pantile traditional outbuildings located to the rear of the original frontage farmhouse.
+This building is listed in its own right and is attached to the frontage farmhouse and part of this range of outbuildings already have planning and Listed Building consent to be converted and incorporated into the original farmhouse.

-This application seeks full planning permission for conversion works to this building to enable it to be brought back into use as a single three bedroom principal residence residential unit.
-The proposals also include the creation of a domestic curtilage at the rear along with off street parking and turning along with the removal of a large portal framed agricultural building at the rear.
-The natural stone parts of this building will be retained to provide a garden wall.
-It is also proposed to erect stone and post and rail fencing to sub-divide the rear space and install a new bio-treatment plant.
+This application seeks full planning permission for conversion works to this range of buildings to enable them to be brought back into use as a single three bedroom residential unit with an attached one bed annexe.
+The proposals also include the creation of a domestic curtilage to the side and rear along with off street parking and turning along with the removal of a large modern agricultural building at the rear.